tabassumk-analytics/Credit_Card_Fraud_Detection/README.md

 **Recommendations**

-1. **Use Random Forest as the Primary Fraud Detection Model** Demonstrates a better fraud capture rate while maintaining precision.
-Ideal for financial institutions seeking balanced fraud detection.
+1. **Use Random Forest as the Primary Fraud Detection Model** Demonstrates a better fraud capture rate while maintaining precision, which is ideal for financial institutions seeking balanced fraud detection.

 2. **Real-Time Deployment**
    Integrate the Random Forest model into transaction monitoring systems using frameworks such as Flask or FastAPI.